petems/petems-rspec_puppet_example/README.md

-petems-rspec_example
+petems-rspec_puppet_example
 ====================

-A module that's good for cutting your teeth on rspec
+A module that's good for cutting your teeth on rspec-puppet